NOC-OI/zarr-cesium/docs/docs/providers/zarr-cube-velocity-provider.md

 - Windowed spatial slice (based on bounds)
 - Elevation slice ranges and spacing

-Then it automatically creates Cesium `WindLayer` instances.
+Then it automatically creates Cesium `WindLayer` instances (one per elevation slice) and adds them to the viewer.

 ---